Henry J. Gresly 2 3

 Noted events in his life were:

-3. Census: 1880, York, York, PA.
+3. He appeared on the census in 1880 in York, York, PA.
 8 The 1880 census recorded at 227 West Market Street: Henry J. Gresley, butcher, 46, living with his second wife, Mary H., 30, who married Henry after she divorced her first husband, Elias Beecher.
 Living in their home are step-children: Emma M. Beecher, 14 (whose future husband Charles Kurtz is listed below); and Elmer B. Beecher, 6; and the Gresley children: David A. Gresley, 20; Bertha L. Gresley, 14; and 12-year old twins Nellia G. and Robert J. Gresley.
 Everyone and their parents were born in Pennsylvania.

 Living at 219 West Market Street is Henry's father, grocer Andrew Gresley, 77, and Henry's step-mother, Sophia, 53, and their children: Mary, 28; Jennie, 20; Ella, 19; Lizzie, 17; and Andrew, 11.
 Andrew was born in Baden, Germany, and Sophia in Hanover, Germany, and their children in Pennsylvania.